Jimmy Floyd Hasselbaink: International career

 Louis van Gaal rated Hasselbaink more highly than Rijkaard, meaning more chances at international level when van Gaal took over as manager in July 2000.
 Hasselbaink scored against Spain in a 2–1 win at the Estadio de La Cartuja on 15 November 2000 but both he and Spanish captain Fernando Hierro were sent off for fighting late in the game.
 On 24 March 2001, he scored in a 5–0 win over Andorra at the Mini Estadi, and four days later converted a penalty in a draw with Portugal at the Estádio das Antas.
 On 25 April he scored in his third successive World Cup qualifying game, in a 4–0 win over Cyprus at the Philips Stadion.
 He later played against Estonia (twice), England, the Republic of Ireland and Denmark; he scored a penalty past Denmark in a 1–1 draw at Parken Stadium.
-Netherlands did not qualify for the 2002 FIFA World Cup as they finished four points behind Portugal and Ireland.
+The Netherlands did not qualify for the 2002 FIFA World Cup as they finished four points behind Portugal and Ireland.

 Dick Advocaat replaced van Gaal as national team manager in January 2002, and Hasselbaink remained in contention.
-On 21 August, he came on as a substitute in a 1–0 win over Norway at the Ullevaal Stadion, and on 7 September he scored in a 3–0 victory over Belarus, the opening qualifying game for UEFA Euro 2004; this was his last appearance for Netherlands.
+On 21 August, he came on as a substitute in a 1–0 win over Norway at the Ullevaal Stadion, and on 7 September he scored in a 3–0 victory over Belarus, the opening game for Euro 2004 qualifying; this was his last appearance for Netherlands.
+Hasselbaink did not make the squad for the Euro 2004 finals but was on the stand-by list for the tournament.

 Style of play

-Hasselbaink was a quick sprinter and had a powerful shot, able to shoot with his left-foot despite being primarily right-footed.
+Hasselbaink was a quick sprinter and had a powerful shot.
+He was able to shoot with his left foot despite being primarily right-footed.
 Tom Sheen, sports reporter for The Independent and a Chelsea supporter, wrote that "[Hasselbaink] possessed one of the best strikes ever seen at Stamford Bridge, was an expert free-kick taker, great with both feet and decent in the air".